 |Community College of Baltimore County||Prep for CompTIA A+||14-16 weeks||$1,390|

 Online phone repair courses

 These courses vary significantly by quality, duration and pricing.
 Pre-packaged courses “in a box” offer no direct instructor interaction.
-Examples include phone repair courses you can find on Udemy for $10 to $25 and the $50 iPhone Repair Course (which is not affiliated with Apple).
+Examples include phone repair courses you can find on Udemy for $10 to $25, the $50 iPhone Repair Course (which is not affiliated with Apple) and the Prizm Institute’s $125 self-paced course.
 Such courses do not offer certifications.

 If you’re seeking industry-recognized certification, Apple offers a four-day online course to prepare you to take the Certified iOS Technician exam, administered via Pearson VUE.
 The credential certifies your competency for repairing iOS devices like iPhones and iPads.

 Did you know?
 Many phones are worth $100+.
 Find the value of your phone.

 Some cell phone repair schools are packaged within business opportunities.
 For example, phone repair franchises like CPR Cell Phone Repair, Dr. Phone Fix and uBreakiFix offer training for franchisees.
 This option is only available if you’re buying a franchise, which requires a hefty investment:

 - CPR Cell Phone Repair: $56,000 to $171,000

 That’s a lot of money, but it’s a viable option if you plan to start your own cell phone repair business.
 In addition to repair training, franchises offer proven business models and marketing support.

 |Fixing iPhones?
 Here’s how to make any iPhone repair|